Shopify/hydrogen-v1/docs/tutorials/best-practices/testing.md

----
-gid: d194b88a-27c2-4168-b6d7-6a77074f4159
-title: Testing best practices for Hydrogen
+# Testing best practices for Hydrogen
-description: Learn about best practices for testing your Hydrogen storefront.
----

 > ⚠️ **Important:** [Hydrogen 2.0](https://hydrogen.shopify.dev) is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
 Please migrate to Hydrogen 2.0 as soon as possible.